-"I thought I knew what it felt to hate,"
+"I thought I knew what it felt to hate."

-Harry looked up in the mirror, having been straightening his collar and bangs, and caught the Dark Lord completing the last bit of his work, pressing the Ministry of Magic wax seal on the parchment for a polished finish before his crimson gaze flickered to the reflecting surface.
+Harry looked up in the mirror, having been straightening his collar and wild fringe, and caught the Dark Lord completing the last bit of his work, pressing the Ministry of Magic wax seal on the folded parchment for a polished finish before his crimson gaze flickered to the reflecting surface.
 Harry shot a glance to where Ron was standing in the doorway to his large Undersecretary office (My office, he thought to himself, and I'll never get used to it, no matter how many gray hairs crop up from the stress of it).
-They were already over thirty minutes late to Lestrange's summer time Gala, delayed because "No, Potter, this bill cannot wait- and if you don't read over it and sign it, I will do it for you,".
+They were already over thirty minutes late to Lestrange's summer Gala, delayed because "No, Potter, this bill cannot wait- and if you don't read over it and sign it, I will do it for you."

 Voldemort was such a controlling man when they were about to go socialize.

 "Quite.
 My father.
 That wretched orphanage.
 Dumbledore.
-But you, Harry Potter," the Dark Lord paused as he too stood (out of Harry's chair, from behind Harry's desk- Merlin, he was so invasive), "I did not know what it was to hate until I met you,"
+But you, Harry Potter," the Dark Lord paused as he too stood (out of Harry's chair, from behind Harry's desk- Merlin, he was so invasive).
+"I did not know what it was to hate until I met you."